Janani (actress)

-Janani Iyer is an Indian actress who predominantly appears in Tamil and Malayalam movies.
-She made noticed for her role in the Tamil feature film Avan Ivan (2011).
+Janani (formerly Janani Iyer) is an Indian actress who predominantly appears in Tamil and Malayalam movies.
+She made noticed for her role in the Tamil cinema feature film Avan Ivan (2011).
 Her notable films including Thegidi (2014) and 7th Day (2014).
 She is the 3rd runner up of the reality show Bigg Boss 2 which aired in 2018.

 Personal life

 Janani Iyer was born in Kathivakkam in Chennai, Tamil Nadu.
 She did her schooling at DAV Gopalapuram and graduated with B.E.
 Computer Science and Engineering at Saveetha Engineering College, Chennai.
-After her undergraduate studies, she got seat in Wollongong University, Australia.
+After her undergraduate studies, she was seated in Wollongong University, Australia.
 She dropped her studies plan and became a part of the cast of Avan Ivan.
-In 2014, she dropped Iyer from her name due to caste reasons.
-In 16 April 2025, actress Janani announced her engagement to her longtime friend Sai Roshan Shyam.
-The couple got engaged in a private and intimate ceremony attended by close family and friends.
+On 16 April 2025, actress Janani announced her engagement to her longtime friend Sai Roshan Shyam.
+The couple became engaged in a private and intimate ceremony attended by close family and friends.
 Janani confirmed the news by sharing a photograph from the ceremony on her official Instagram account.
+She married Roshan Shyam in an intimate Hindu ceremony in Chennai on 30 March 2026.